SDdisk/SDdisk/README.md

-## My dream is to become a developer.
+## My dream is to become a backend-developer.

 However, I keep running into obstacles: a tough job market, unrealistic expectations (from others and myself), burnout, and periods of apathy.